timsterxp/Spartan-Fire/README.md

 # Spartan-Fire
-A prototype application written for iOS meant to provide a secure location for SJSU-affiliated persons to access competition information.
+A prototype application written in Swift for iOS meant to provide a secure location for SJSU-affiliated persons to access competition information.
 Has simple implementation of Firebase for database purposes as well as google login authentication.
-Basic usage of Swift user interfaces.
+Utiizes xCode Storyboards for user experience.

 IPA file is provided for xcode users as a demo.